 4 dead in Sacramento home, suspect detained in San Francisco

-A Sacramento City Police officer, center, carries a bag that was brought from the home where four people were found dead, Thursday, March 23, 2017, in Sacramento, Calif.
 A suspect is being held in San Francisco.
+Police are ... .
+A Sacramento City Police officer walks to the home where four people were found dead, Thursday, March 23, 2017, in Sacramento, Calif.

 Comments